October 15, 2009

 indicate word stress; (2) The transcriptions do not

-originally short vowels in closed stressed syllables in nouns in the absolute
+lengthening of originally short vowels in closed stressed syllables in nouns

 is a necessary/regular part of a grammatical feature) the transcriptions systematically